 Adoption permanently transfers all the legal parenting rights and responsibilities from the child’s birth parents (or anyone with parental responsibility for the child) to the adoptive parents.

 Australia practices open adoption.
 This means that children who are adopted grow up with an understanding that they have been adopted and, where possible, are supported by their adoptive family to have a relationship with or knowledge of their family of origin and cultural heritage.

-If a child has lived with a carer for at least two consecutive years and restoration to their birth family or Guardianship to a member of their extended family is not considered appropriate, the Foster Parent/Carer may be able to apply to adopt the child in their care.
+If a child has lived with a carer in long term foster care and restoration to their birth family or guardianship to a member of their extended family is not considered appropriate, the foster parent/carer may be able to apply to adopt the child in their care.

 Who must give their consent?

 The views of the child or young person are always taken into consideration, and those aged 12 years or older must give their written consent to an adoption order being made, where they are capable of doing so.